CrossMoDA/crossmoda.github.io/content/home/rules.md

  # CSS class.
  css_class = ""
 +++
-1. No additional data is allowed, including the data released on TCIA.
+1. No additional data is allowed, including the data released on TCIA and pre-trained models.
+The use of a generic brain atlas is tolerated as long as its use is made clear and justified.
+Examples of tolerated use cases include:
+    - Spatial normalisation to MNI space
+    - Use of classical single-atlas based tools (e.g., SPM)

+    Example of cases that are not allowed:
+    - Multi-atlas registration based approaches in the target domain
 2. No additional annotations are allowed.
 3. Models can be adapted (trained) on the target domain (using the provided target training set) in an unsupervised way, i.e. without labels.
 4. The participant teams will be required to release their training and testing code and **explain how they fine-tuned their hyper-parameters**.
 Note that the code can be shared with the organisers only as a way to verify validity, and if needed, NDAs can be signed.